zgrossbart/jslim/README.md

 How stable is JSlim?
 --------------------------------------

 The short answer is that JSlim isn't very stable at all yet.
-You still need to build it yourself and it requires a development version of the [Google Closure Compiler](http://code.google.com/closure/compiler/).
+You still need to build it yourself and it doesn't have a lot of testing.
 I've tested JSlim with the following libraries:

 * [JQuery](http://jquery.com/)
 * [JQuery UI](http://jqueryui.com/)